schnusch/bdinfo/README.md

   -a, --all                  do not omit duplicate titles -i, --info                 print more detailed information -c, --chapters             print chapter xml
-  -f, --ffmpeg=LANGUAGES     print ffmpeg call to extract streams of given or
+  -f, --ffmpeg[=LANGUAGES]   print ffmpeg call to extract all or only streams of
-                             undefined languages
-  -x, --remux=LANGUAGES      extract streams of given or undefined languages
+                             given or undefined languages -x, --remux[=LANGUAGES]    extract all or only streams of given or undefined languages with ffmpeg
-                             with ffmpeg
   -h, --help                 display this help and exit -v, --version              output version information and exit
 ```
-Where `INPUT` is the root directory of the Blu-ray or, if your distribution's libbluray supports it, a Blu-ray iso image.
+Where `INPUT` is the root directory of the Blu-ray or, if your distribution's
+libbluray supports it, a Blu-ray iso image.

 ## Known Issues